UncleSamtoshi/ai/readme.md

 - It currently has no memory, all requests are in isolation of each other
 - It is using the chat ai model not the coding ai model, future versions will dynamically choose the most approriate model
+- It is not configurable
+- Setup is clunky